backdrop-contrib/prod_check/README.txt

  - modules
  - seo
  - prod_mon
+ - perf_data

-'prod_mon' is a special category that will only be used by the accompanying Production monitor module.
+'prod_mon' & 'perf_data' are special categories that will only be used by the accompanying Production monitor module.

 Your function that implements the actual check must accept 1 string parameter and return an array using the prod_check_execute_check() function.